jonathanhchiu/dyssynchronyPredictions/README.md

 ### Goal:
-Using VCG simulations generated from Continuity, classify the corresponding dyssynchrony index, using a LSTM recurrent neural network implemented in TensorFlow
+Using VCG simulations generated from Continuity, classify the corresponding dyssynchrony index, using a LSTM recurrent neural network implemented in TensorFlow.

 ### Dataset:
 * 608 Simulations (More to come)